Sooner or later you’ll come across a watch that has a broken watch stem because it’s one of those parts that often break.

 If it’s still much too long, you could even go back to step 9.

-When the crown is flush against the case and everything works as it should, you’ll have to remove the stem and crown for the final time.
+When the crown is flush against the case and everything works as it should, remove the stem and crown for the final time.

 Insert them back into the watch and secure it with the set lever.